Categories

 How to Install Plasterboard Polystyrene Insulation?

-We recommend using mechanical fixings and/or the dot and dab technique to install EPS insulated plasterboards.
+We recommend using mechanical fixings and/or the dot and dab technique to install polystyrene insulated plasterboards.
 Lots of people use both fixings and adhesive for extra security, but you can achieve the same result with one or the other.

 The dot and dab technique is an alternative to the traditional wet plaster method.
 The wet plaster method involves covering the entire internal wall with plaster.
 It takes hours to dry, which is an unnecessary expense for people who are paying labourers by the hour.
 The dot and dab technique uses less adhesive and saves more time.